lindelius/php-fide/README.md

 ## Installation

-In order to install the latest version of this library, issue the following Composer command from your project's root folder:
+If you are using Composer, you may install the latest version of this library by running the following command from your project's root folder:

 ```
 composer require lindelius/php-fide
 ```

+You may also manually download the library by navigating to the "Releases" page and then expanding the "Assets" section of the latest release.

 ## Usage